Result

 - $877.50

 Estimate only.
-Verify sizing, installation, local codes, and professional guidance before changing HVAC equipment.
+Check sizing, site conditions, product requirements, local rules, and qualified trade guidance before changing equipment or building materials.
 Read the full disclaimer.

-How this calculator works
+How to use this calculator

 The calculator prices annual heat pump electricity use and annual furnace fuel use, then compares the two totals with any service-cost difference.